coremaze/Plasma-Writeup/README.md

 Picroma/Wollay is also the author the game [Cube World](https://www.cubeworld.com/), and as a result, the game's GUI is constructed using Plasma graphics.
 I became interested in these Plasma graphics files in 2016, as I was beginning to get into reverse engineering and programming, and I had just finished building a converter for another, much simpler, undocumented image file format.
 Until this point, no one else had managed to make any useful modifications to Cube World's image files.

-The years went on, and with the help of Andoryuuta, I created [PLXML](https://github.com/ChrisMiuchiz/Plasma-Graphics-File-Parser), a tool that could convert the Plasma graphics files (known as .PLX, .PLD, or .PLG) to and from an XML file format.
+The years went on, and with the help of my friend [Andoryuuta](https://github.com/Andoryuuta), I created [PLXML](https://github.com/ChrisMiuchiz/Plasma-Graphics-File-Parser), a tool that could convert the Plasma graphics files (known as .PLX, .PLD, or .PLG) to and from an XML file format.
 However, since these are vector graphics, it's more difficult to create an editor for them, and there was no GUI based editor except Plasma itself.

 Plasma was Picroma's first (and probably, in their eyes, their primary) product, but only one release was ever created, and it was in 2011.
 It used an authentication server which eventually went down, so when it stopped working, most people just got rid of the software and moved on.
 It wasn't until April 20th, 2020 that the installer from 2011 resurfaced and we could get to work on making this old art tool work again.